 Now that you’ve determined if you’re accredited or not, you can decide whether you want to invest in alternative assets.
 At Excelsior Capital, we partner with accredited investors to own and operate cash flowing, income-oriented office properties.
-If you’re interested in learning more about our current offerings, reach out to set up a time to discuss.
+If you’re interested in learning more about our current offerings, please reach out to us below.

 A real estate private equity firm that owns and operates high quality multi-tenant office assets in emerging secondary markets.

 Interested in learning more about Excelsior's investment opportunities?